 The Ancient Thermal Springs in Therma Ikaria, Greece: The island of Ikaria has an abundance of the highly therapeutic radio-energized springs.
 They are regarded as the best in the world.
 Historically Therma in Ikaria has been a very popular place particularly for hydrotherapy ever since the 4th century BC.
 At Therma, located 2 km from Agios Kirikos, one can still find the vestiges and ruins of the ancient baths that bear testimony to the existence of the therapeutic springs.

-It has a scenic bay and there is a small cove and a picturesque beach for swimming.
-The elegant white-washed houses standing next to each other are conspicuous by their fancy balconies that are replete with many hued flowers that draw the attention of the tourists and visitors.
-The undulating hills at place.
+It has a scenic bay and there are a small cove and a picturesque beach for swimming.
+The elegant white-washed houses standing next to each other are conspicuous by their fancy balconies that are replete with many-hued flowers that draw the attention of the tourists and visitors.
+The undulating hills at the place.
 There are basically 3 main therapeutic springs in Therma.
 The hot springs have curative properties and can heal a variety of illness like rheumatism, arthrology, arthritis, neuralgia as well as infertility.

 Archaeologists believe that the seacoast where Xalasmena Thermae is located incidentally happens to be the spot where the ancient city of Thermae was located.